svenhjol/Charm/docs/vanillachanges/decoration.md

 ### Gold Bars
 ![Gold Bars](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
-Gold bars are crafted with gold ingots instead of the default vanilla iron recipe.
+Gold bars are crafted with gold ingots in the same shape as the vanilla iron bars recipe.

 If **Quark** is present, this feature is disabled by default.

 ### Gold Chains
 ![Gold Chains](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
-Gold chains are crafted with gold ingots and nuggets instead of the default vanilla iron recipe.
+Gold chains are crafted with gold ingots and nuggets in the same shape as the vanilla iron chains recipe.

 ### Gold Lanterns
 ![Gold Lanterns](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
-A **Gold Lantern** is crafted with gold nuggets instead of iron nuggets.
+A **Gold Lantern** is crafted with gold nuggets around a torch.

 The **Gold Soul Lantern** can be crafted using gold nuggets around a soul torch.